microsoft/mlops-model-factory-accelerator/use_case_implementation/fridge-object-detection/docs/01-model-factory-design.md

 - Model verification before storing the Docker image.
 - All Docker images are stored in Azure Container Registry.
 - Builds and deploys Smoke Test module on Edge device.
-- Based on Azure ML SDK v2 1.4 and IoT Edge runtime 1.4.
+- Based on Azure ML SDK v2 1.4

 ## Architecture